Teutopolis honors fallen community member with Kenny Bryan Memorial Ride

-Bryan was one of five killed, including his two children, after the anhydrous ammonia semi crash happened in September.
+Bryan was one of five killed, including his two children, after an anhydrous ammonia semi crash happened on Sept.
 29. Neighbors created the event and a fundraiser in his name.
 Organizer Jeremy Purcell grew a close friendship with Bryan over the years.
 He said to know him was to love him.

 “He was always a happy, go-lucky, life of the party,” Purcell said.
 “Never seemed like he ever had a bad day.”